 Joint Carers Strategy

-The Joint Carers Strategy was jointly developed by Nottinghamshire County Council and Nottingham City Council, together with carers and health partners.
+The Joint Carers Strategy was developed by Nottinghamshire County Council and Nottingham City Council, together with carers and health partners.

-This new strategy is for the whole ICS (Integrated Care System) and sets out what they will do to improve the health and wellbeing of all carers, and how they will meet those needs by working together in partnership.
+This new strategy is for the whole ICS (Integrated Care System) and sets out what they will do to improve the health and well-being of all carers, and how they will meet those needs by working together in partnership.

 The strategy was co-produced by carers with lived experience and outlines their expectations for the future of what ‘good’ looks like.

-Please click on this link to view the Joint Carers Strategy 2023 – 2028
+Click here to view the Joint Carers Strategy 2023 – 2028

-• In 2023 we launched our Joint All Age Carers Strategy for Nottinghamshire.
-The strategy has been co-produced with carers, health partners and colleagues from Nottinghamshire County and Nottingham City Council for the whole of the ICS footprint.
-We held a launch event in November 2023 which many of you attended.
+“In 2023, we launched our Joint All Age Carers Strategy for Nottinghamshire.
+The strategy has been co-produced with carers, health partners, and colleagues from Nottinghamshire County and Nottingham City Council for the whole of the ICS footprint.
+We held a launch event in November 2023, which many of you attended.
+Since the launch, we have been working on many things to support in implementing the strategy, please see below:-

 • Key themes from the launch.